- How to Tell if Nikes are Fake: Product and Packaging

 It's also a warning sign if a marketplace seller has dozens of units of the same product up for sale at a "steal" of a price.
 Just ask yourself, how has the seller got their hands on so much product, and how can they afford to sell it so cheaply?
 It's likely because they are fake Nike products.

-While you will get a better price for second-hand Nike products, it’s rare to find brand new Nike jerseys, Air Forces, or other sought-after items going cheap.
+While you will get a better price for second-hand Nike products, it's rare to find brand new Nike shoes, jerseys, or other sought-after items going cheap.
 Remember, not all discounted Nike products are fakes, but if a deal is too good to be true, it usually is.

 Where to Buy Genuine Nike Products

-You can also buy genuine Nike products from the brand’s official resellers, including:
+You can also buy genuine products, including Nike shoes, online and in-person from the brand's official resellers, including:

-Although you might find a great deal on classified websites like Craigslist and OfferUp, it’s best to avoid buying Nike items from these sites as you’re more prone to being scammed.
+Although you might find a great deal when buying Nike shoes online via classified websites like Craigslist and OfferUp, it's best to avoid buying Nike items from these sites as you're more prone to being scammed.

 What to Do If You Buy Fake Nikes